prody/ProDy/doc/examples/atomic/attributes.rst

 -------------------------------------------------------------------------------

-It is not possible to save custom attributes in PDB files, but :func:`saveAtoms` function can be used them to save in disk for later use:
+It is not possible to save custom attributes in PDB files, but :func:`~.saveAtoms` function can be used them to save in disk for later use:

 >>> saveAtoms(ag)
 '1p38.ag.npz'

-Let's load it using :func:`loadAtoms` function:
+Let's load it using :func:`~.loadAtoms` function:

 >>> ag = loadAtoms('1p38.ag.npz')
 >>> ag.getData('myresnum')